Nothing Can Trump My Birthday

 The Johnsons did in fact leave their gala just after phoning Jim to retrieve me from the ditch.
 They said they knew I was all alone in my Wimberley surroundings, most of my friends living in Austin and those living in Wimberley being so far down the Blanco River they'd have taken as long or longer to get to me.

-Dressed to the nines, Mama and Papa Johnson (as several Wimberleyites refer to them) drive me to the San Marcus hospital so that medical personnel can tend to what we all think might actually be a broken ankle based on its size and the fact that moving my toes causes my body to lurch upward as if I'm going to launch into orbit due to sheer pain.
+Dressed to the nines, Mama and Papa Johnson drive me to the San Marcus hospital so that medical personnel can tend to what we all think might actually be a broken ankle based on its size and the fact that moving my toes causes my body to lurch upward as if I'm going to launch into orbit from sheer pain.

 The Johnsons wait with me for hours, as severed fingers and gaping wounds get first billing in a bustling emergency room.
 We laugh about my trip down the lane and a few other memorable moments I've had since joining the Wimberley village, and they even bow their heads in prayer and give thanks to God that I wasn't hurt worse than I was in my fall.